 - A request for assets to be sold must be submitted to the Asset Management Committee for approval.
 The request must be accompanied by a list of assets to be sold and the reasons for sale as described in paragraph 12.3 above. - The Asset Management Committee may approve the engagement of auctioneers either on a quotation basis or by tender depending on the goods to be alienated. - Bidding: Bidders are afforded the opportunity to make an offer on identifiable items.
-Bids are compared and the highest bidder is awarded the bid. - Tenders: Tenders shall be invited according to the municipality's tender procedures. - Selling to Municipal official or Municipal Councillor: Asset management section will compile a list of all computer equipment that has reached its useful life on an annual basis.
-Municipal Official or Councillor who was using the tablet or the laptop may make an offer to buy the tablet or laptop.
-An offer shall be made to the CFO, who will then submit the offer to the Asset Management Steering Committee.
-The Asset Management Steering Committee will determine the market related price of the asset and shall recommend to the Municipal Manager for approval of the sale. - Once the assets are sold, the CFO shall write-off the relevant assets in the Asset Register. - If the proceeds of the sales are less than the carrying value recorded in the Asset Register, such difference shall be recognised as a loss for the department or vote concerned in the Statement of Financial Performance.
+Bids are compared and the highest bidder is awarded the bid. - Tenders: Tenders shall be invited according to the municipality's tender procedures. - Once the assets are sold, the CFO shall write-off the relevant assets in the Asset Register. - If the proceeds of the sales are less than the carrying value recorded in the Asset Register, such difference shall be recognised as a loss for the department or vote concerned in the Statement of Financial Performance.
 If the proceeds of the sales, on the other hand, are more than the carrying value of the asset concerned, the difference shall be recognised as a gain for the department or vote concerned in the statement of financial performance. - Transfer of assets to other municipalities, municipal entities (whether or not under the municipality's sole or partial control) or other organs of state shall take place in accordance with the above procedures, except that the process of alienation shall be by private treaty.